elliotchan20/quickstart-redhat-openshift/README.md

 If you do not already have access to a Red Hat account then go to the following to register and get access (note that that may require a non-personal email address for registration)

 [https://www.redhat.com/wapps/eval/index.html?evaluation_id=1026](https://www.redhat.com/wapps/eval/index.html?evaluation_id=1026)

+## Origin Support
+The CFN templates support choosing Origin as the platform instead of OCP.
+This will use the CentOS7 as the base.
+A few things to be aware of:
+* The templates still require the RedHat Username, Password and PoolID to have entries.
+It is recommended to use parameter store for these instead of CFN parameters.
+You can use encrypted values to protect passwords and pool IDs.
+* I created these for us in ca-central-1 region, so one would need to add AMIs for CentOS7 in other regions if they are needed
+* ca-central-1 only has two AZ's so I've modified the templates to use only two AZ's
+* I extensively use the pre-install and post-install hooks.
+I use the pre-install hooks to set up OpenID Connect authentication and the post-install hooks to create some daemonsets for logging and metrics to be sent out of the cluster.